happycube/cxadc-linux3/README.md

 `20 MHz 16-bit` - Stock Card

-### `crystal` (? - 54000000,  default 28636363)
+## `crystal` (? - 54000000,  default 28636363)

-The Mhz of the actual XTAL crystal affixed to the board.
-The stock crystal is usually 28636363 (28.6Mhz), but a 40mhz replacement crystal is easily available and crystals as high as 54mhz have been shown to work (with extra cooling required above 40mhz).
+The Mhz of the physical XTAL crystal on your CX Card.
+The stock crystal is usually a 28636363 (28.6Mhz) fundamental type, but a 40mhz replacement crystal is easily available and crystals as high as 54mhz have been shown to work (with extra cooling required above 40mhz).

 This value is ONLY used to compute the sample rates entered for the tenxfsc parameters other than 0, 1, 2.

-### `center_offset` (0 to 255, default 2)
+## `center_offset` (0 to 255, default 2)

-This option allows you to manually adjust DC centre offset or the centring of the RF signal you wish to capture.
+This option allows you to manually adjust DC center offset or the centering of the RF signal you wish to capture.

-Manual calculation: If the "highest" and "lowest" values returned are equidistant from 0 and 255 respectively, it's centred.
+Manual calculation: If the "highest" and "lowest" values returned are equidistant from 0 and 255 respectively, it's cantered.

-Use leveladj to obtain level and centering information
+Use leveladj to obtain level and centring information

     ./leveladj